-To focus the evaluation objectives, by defining the standards against which the initiative will be assessed, the following six internationally accepted evaluation criteria will be applied:

-- i) Relevance, concerns the extent to which the UN-REDD Programme and its intended outcomes or outputs are consistent with policies and priorities and the needs of the intended beneficiaries.
+- 21. To focus the evaluation objectives by defining the standards against which the initiative will be assessed, the following six internationally accepted evaluation criteria will be applied: - i) Relevance, concerns the extent to which the UN-REDD Programme and its intended outcomes or outputs are consistent with policies and priorities and the needs of the intended beneficiaries.
 Relevance also considers the extent to which the initiative is responsive to the UN-REDD Programme Strategy 2011-2015 (or the UN-REDD Programme Framework Document for Programmes approved before November 2010) and the corporate plans of the three participating UN Organizations.
-Relevance vis-a-vis the international REDD+ agenda and negotiations under the UNFCCC as well as vis-à-vis other REDD+ or REDD+-related programmes should also be examined. - Effectiveness, measures the extent of which the Programme's expected outcomes (Table 1) have been achieved or the extent to which progress towards these outcomes has been made. - iii) Efficiency, measures how economically resources or inputs (such as funds, expertise and time) were used to deliver high quality goods and services (outputs), and how timely these outputs have been delivered. - iv) Sustainability, analyses the likelihood of sustainable outcomes at programme termination, with attention to sustainability of financial resources, the socio-political environment, catalytic or replication effects of the programme, institutional and governance factors, and environmental risks. - v) Impact, measures to what extent the Programme has contributed to, or is likely to contribute to intermediate states towards impact, such as changes in the governance systems and stakeholder behaviour, and to impact on the environment and how it affects human well-being.
-The evaluation will assess the likelihood of impact by critically reviewing the programmes intervention strategy (Theory of Change) and the presence of the required drivers and assumptions for outcomes to lead to intermediate states and impact. - vi) Cross-cutting issues such as gender mainstreaming in the programme, integration of social and environmental safeguards at design and during implementation, and contributions to broader organisational learning of the participating agencies.
+Relevance vis-a-vis the international REDD+ agenda and negotiations under the UNFCCC as well as vis-à-vis other REDD+ or REDD+-related programmes should also be examined. - Effectiveness, measures the extent of which the Programme's expected outcomes (Table 1) have been achieved or the extent to which progress towards these outcomes has been made. - Likelihood of impact, measures to what extent the Programme has contributed to, or is likely to contribute to intermediate states towards impact, such as changes in the governance systems and stakeholder behaviour, and to impact on the environment and how it affects human well-being.
+The evaluation will assess the likelihood of impact by critically reviewing the programmes intervention strategy (Theory of Change) and the presence of the required drivers and assumptions for outcomes to lead to intermediate states and impact. - iv) Sustainability and up-scaling, analyses the likelihood of sustainable outcomes at programme termination, with attention to sustainability of financial resources, the sociopolitical environment, catalytic or replication effects of the programme, institutional and governance factors, and environmental risks. - v) Efficiency, measures how economically resources or inputs (such as funds, expertise and time) were used to deliver high quality goods and services (outputs), and how timely these outputs have been delivered. - vi) Cross-cutting issues such as gender mainstreaming in the programme, integration of social and environmental safeguards at design and during implementation, and contributions to broader organisational learning of the participating agencies.

-The basis for the performance assessment will be the Theory of Change (ToC) of the UN-REDD Programme5.
+- 22. The basis for the performance assessment will be the Theory of Change (ToC) of the UN-REDD Programme5.
 A ToC depicts the logical sequence of desired changes (also called "causal pathways" or "results chains") to which an intervention, programme, strategy etc. is expected to contribute.
-It shows the cause-to-effect linkages between changes at different results levels (outputs, outcomes, intermediate states and impact), and the actors and factors influencing those changes, namely:

-- Internal factors affecting performance, such as preparation and readiness of the programme, country ownership, stakeholder involvement, overall management and adaptation to changing conditions, financial planning, effectiveness of implementing agencies, internal coordination and supervision mechanisms, and coordination with other relevant donors projects/programmes; - Drivers these are external factors partly under control of the programme, such as national stakeholder ownership, that help "drive" change processes along the causal pathways; - Assumptions these are external factors entirely outside the programme's control that affect the achievement of outcomes, intermediary states and impact.
+It shows the cause-to-effect linkages from project outputs (goods and services delivered by the project) over outcomes (changes resulting from key stakeholders' use of project outputs) towards impact (changes in living conditions and environmental benefits), including any intermediate changes that need to happen between project outcomes and impact (called intermediate states).
+A ToC further defines the external factors that affect changes along the pathways, namely: - Drivers these are external factors partly under control of the programme, such as national stakeholder ownership, that help "drive" change processes along the causal pathways; - Assumptions these are external factors entirely outside the programme's control that affect the achievement of outcomes, intermediary states and impact. - 23.
+The timely delivery of quality outputs by the programme and the use of these outputs by stakeholders are also affected by internal factors affecting performance.
+The evaluation will carefully assess those factors, such as preparation and readiness of the programme, stakeholder participation, overall management and adaptation to changing conditions, financial planning, effectiveness of implementing agencies, internal coordination and supervision mechanisms, and coordination with other relevant donors projects/programmes; as to understand why performance has been better on certain aspects then others.
+This deeper understanding of factors affecting performance will likely generate important lessons.